xpmatteo/tddforandroid/manuscript/007-some-theory.md

 The Presenter First style of TDD is usually appropriate when we write GUI applications.
 The idea is that you start by postulating that you will have at least two objects: a *Presenter* and a *View*.
 The *Presenter* is an object that represents your whole application, or a significant subset of your application.
 The *View* represent the GUI screen that your application will use.

+I> **The "View" ambiguity**
+I>
+I> The word "view" in the Android world has a specific meaning.
+When we talk of presenters and views, we mean something different.
+A view in Android is a subclass of class `View`.
+In the context of presenters, a "view" is a role that is played sometimes by Android activities, sometimes by actual Android views.
+We trust that context will make it clear what we mean in each case.

 One key idea is that all application logic goes in the Presenter, while all technical details of how to show windows etc to the user go in the view.

 Another key idea is that you start TDD with the presenter.